This guide first covers the 70’s classic designs up to the most modern designs (up to 2018).

 Winder Mark 5

 This is a further modification of the Mk4.
 The waterline has been pushed in through the whole length of the boat, and the rise of floor is taken to the extreme maximum possible.
 The first boat built with this modification is 3732.
-Further development is now taking place with foils, a few of these boats sport a slightly longer case ready to accept a new shape centerboard which has now appeared in the form of a hatchet board with input from Dave Hollam.
-Aft tanks have also started to reappear.
+Further development was taking place with foils, and a few of these boats sport a slightly longer case ready to accept a new shape centerboard which appeared in the form of a hatchet board with input from Dave Hollam.
+Aft tanks have also started to reappear, and the jib tack is migrating forward to the bow to accept either a short luff 2.8 jib or a larger jib to match a slightly shorter boom.
+Further minor changes to the hull shape are also in the pipeline having been tried on 3691.

 Refinements in both hull shape and fit out have kept the Winder product at the forefront of class development in spite of the age of the hull mould.
 The majority of these modifications can be made to existing hulls.
 The “one string” fit out which appeared around number 3627 is much sought after and tends to be priced accordingly.
 This too can be retrofitted.
 These boats have proved to be a sound investment and it’s not unusual for the best examples to sell without having to be advertised!